-Many people ask and it’s not unreasonable to do so, will their pensions would be a risk in the case of independence for Scotland.
-We say that the question instead should be whether pensions are at risk now that Scotland is part of the UK?
+Many people ask and it’s not unreasonable to do so, will their pensions be a risk in the case of independence for Scotland.
+We say that the question instead should be whether pensions are at risk now, whilst Scotland is still part of the UK?
 We researched the facts and we found the following:

-Pensioners are worse off in the UK, and an independent Scotland can do better by respecting pensioners in a way the UK does not.
+Pensioners are worse off in the UK than almost anywhere else in Europe.
+An independent Scotland can do better by respecting pensioners in a way the UK does not.

 - The UK has the worst state pension in the developed world- in 2016 it was only worth 29% of average income.